 Doug’s education and experience have been rigorous and multi-disciplined, helping him navigate the complex and constantly evolving global investment landscape.
 He earned a BA in Political Science and a BS in Mechanical Engineering at Rice University, an MS in Environmental Engineering at the University of Houston, and an MBA at the Haas School of Business at the University of California, Berkeley.
 A dual citizen of the United States and New Zealand, Doug has lived in five countries (Austria, Iran, New Zealand, Saudi Arabia, United States) and traveled to nearly 60.
 Doug has held the Chartered Financial Analyst® designation since 2000.

-Outside of AlphaGlider, Doug serves as a member of the President’s Leadership Council of The Asia Foundation, a non-profit international development organization committed to improving lives across a dynamic and developing Asia.
-He and his wife of 26 years have one son in high school and another in college.
+Outside of AlphaGlider, Doug serves as a member on the President’s Leadership Council of The Asia Foundation, a non-profit international development organization committed to improving lives across a dynamic and developing Asia.
+He and his wife of 26 years have two sons in college.
 When not working or going to school, all four can usually be found hiking, running, skiing, biking, or climbing the nearest mountain.